SelinaMeyer/GLoHBCD/README.md

 ## How can I replicate the dataset?

 You can find the webcrawler and the script to preprocess the data in the Crawler folder.
-To run the crawler you will need to isntall scrapy:
+To run the crawler you will need to install scrapy:

 pip install scrapy

-Then, after navigating to the crawler, execute:
+Then, after navigating to the Crawler-folder, execute:

 scrapy crawl AbnehmenOhneOp -O abnehmenOhneOp.json scrapy crawl PsychoTherapie -O psychoTherapie.json